Musical notation: Indonesia

+Judea

+Ancient Jewish texts include a series of marks assigning musical cantillation notes.
+Known in Hebrew as Ta'amim and Yiddish as Trope, there are records of these marks from the 6th and 7th centuries, having been passed down as a tradition for Jewish prayers and texts.
+Traditionally a series of marks written above and around the accompanying Hebrew texts, Trope marks represent a short musical motif.
+Throughout the Jewish diaspora there are variations in the accompanying melodies.
+There are three main systems of Hebrew cantillation: the Babylonian System, the Palestinian System, and the Tiberian System.

 Other systems and practices

 Cipher notation

 Cipher notation systems assigning Arabic numerals to the major scale degrees have been used at least since the Iberian organ tablatures of the 16th-century and include such exotic adaptations as Siffernotskrift.
 The one most widely in use today is the Chinese Jianpu, discussed in the main article.
 Numerals can also be assigned to different scale systems, as in the Javanese kepatihan notation described above.

 Solfège

 Solfège is a way of assigning syllables to names of the musical scale.
-In order, they are today: Do Re Mi Fa Sol La Ti Do' (for the octave).
-The classic variation is: Do Re Mi Fa Sol La Si Do'.
+In order, they are today: Do, Re, Mi, Fa, Sol, La, Ti, Do' (for the octave).
+The classic variation is: Do, Re, Mi, Fa, Sol, La, Si, Do'.
 The first Western system of functional names for the musical notes was introduced by Guido of Arezzo (c.
 991 – after 1033), using the beginning syllables of the first six musical lines of the Latin hymn Ut queant laxis.
-The original sequence was Ut Re Mi Fa Sol La, where each verse started a scale note higher.
+The original sequence was Ut, Re, Mi, Fa, Sol, La, where each verse started a scale note higher.
 "Ut" later became "Do".
-The equivalent syllables used in Indian music are: Sa Re Ga Ma Pa Dha Ni.
+The equivalent syllables used in Indian music are: Sa, Re, Ga, Ma, Pa, Dha, Ni.
 See also: solfège, sargam, Kodály hand signs.

 Tonic sol-fa is a type of notation using the initial letters of solfège.